sulafana-ka/medicalapoinmentdataset/README.md

 The cleaned file medicalappointmentdata.xlsx , is now ready for use in any data analysis or modeling environment (e.g., Python, R, Tableau, etc.).

- 1.Download the 'medicalappointment data'.xlsx file.
+ 1.Download the 'medicalappointment data.xlsx' file.

  2.Import it into your preferred analysis tool.